 Figuring out which setup is right for you does not need to be complicated.
 All you need to do is inventory your equipment, and select the appropriate connection method based on the devices you have.

 Bluetooth’s Previous Limitations

-Until Bluetooth 5, Bluetooth’s features were somewhat limited.
+Until Bluetooth 5, Bluetooth’s features were somewhat limited, which is why some users appeared to feel intimidated to go beyond connecting to their TVs (our guide).
 The previous version, Bluetooth 4.2, only allowed one-to-one device pairing and only had a range of around 10-30 meters.

 This basically meant that Bluetooth listening was to be restricted to one room, and possibly the next one over.
 Good enough if you are listening to music by yourself, but maybe not if you are entertaining house guests while DJing from your phone.

 Several workarounds were developed to get around this limitation including apps and device features.
 With Bluetooth 5, many of these solutions are now unnecessary if you intend to connect to no more than two speakers.

 Beyond this, you may need to use other software or hardware solutions, and possibly need to seek other avenues than simply Bluetooth.
 And note that, as you try to connect multiple devices, especially speakers, that we have a separate guide on how to handle Bluetooth speakers when the volume is unexpectedly low.

 Depending on the equipment you have, you may be able to connect to two Bluetooth speakers simultaneously.
 Newer technology comes equipped with Bluetooth 5 which allows you to pair with two devices at once.
 Other device manufacturers have developed their own similar solutions.